Showing posts with label Know about. Show all posts

 Oats and Millet - Overview

-Oats and Millets are grains which have entered into modern lifestyle as healthy foods.
 Millets and Oats, both, are beneficial to one's health in their own way.
 While oats help in lowering cholesterol; Millets, taking Ragi for example, are beneficial for diabetics.

 Nutrition